 If you have at least two years of experience as a business owner or senior manager within the last five years, you could be eligible for permanent residency by opening a business in Ontario, granted you also meet these requirements:

-- If your proposed business is planned to be in the greater Toronto area, you minimum net worth must be at least $800,000 CAD, if it is planned to be outside of the greater Toronto area you will need to show at least $400,000 CAD net worth.
+If your proposed business is planned to be in the greater Toronto area, your minimum net worth must be at least $800,000 CAD, if it is planned to be outside of the greater Toronto area you will need to show at least $400,000 CAD net worth.

-- ownership of the business must be completely transferred to applicant or partner
+ownership of the business must be completely transferred to the applicant or partner

 Temporarily Closed Streams